MHS 25-26

 These tools and supplies will yield a great return on investment for everyone involved.
 Thank you, Valiant Group, for supporting our students and helping them build skills that will last a lifetime!

-An Amazing First Day at MHS!
+Amazing First Day at MHS

 What an incredible way to start the school year at Marshfield High School!
 Our Blue Jays have hit the ground running, and we’re just getting started.
 We can’t wait to see all the amazing things our students will accomplish this year—both inside and outside the classroom.